 Consumers will likely welcome the second payment services directive, but banks and governments may be reluctant to implement every aspect of it, as it could cost them more to operate successfully.

-Additional payment security requirements will be needed in order to accommodate so many different payment services, which will mean higher IT costs for the banks.
+Additional payment security requirements will be needed in order to accommodate so many payment services, which will mean higher IT costs for the banks.

-We've put together an A to Z of everything you need to know about the new payment services directive, including how Brexit might impact it, and what it means for you and your money.
+We've put together an A to Z of everything you need to know about the new payment services directive, including how Brexit might impact it, and what it means to you and your money.

 There are two main types of third party financial services providers who will benefit from the payment services directive: AISP and PISP.